 The sense of touch underwater

-Our sense of touch (e.g. the texture and shape of objects) is conveyed by ‘mechanoreceptors’ in the skin.
+Our sense of touch conveys the texture and shape of objects and is enabled by ‘mechanoreceptors’ in the skin.
 For land animals like humans, we need to come into direct contact with something to touch it.
-In the water, however, water currents are deflected off on objects, or generated by animals, allowing many aquatic animals to sense things underwater by the ‘indirect’ motion of water.
+In the water, however, water currents are deflected off objects, or generated by animals, allowing many aquatic animals to sense things underwater by ‘indirect’ water motion.
 A well-studied example of ‘hydrodyanmic reception’ is harbour seals, which use their whiskers to track the hydrodynamic trials generated by a fish swimming, even while blind-folded!

 Marine snakes are thought to also be able to detect water motion (i.e. hydrodynamic reception) and pressure changes (i.e. hydrostatic baroreception) using purported scale mechanoreceptors known as ‘sensilla’, but these hypotheses had not been explicitly tested.